wilmix8/RemoteWebapplication/README.md

 Definition:
 =============

-  "Remote  webserver  application    is defiened  as  an  application    operates    with client-server.but  it  will  post  and  get  objects   from  server that  can  be
+  "Remote  webserver  application    is defined  as  an  application    operates    with client-server.but  it  will  post  and  get  objects   from  server that  can  be

   exchanged through out  sessions  or  with  in   two   computers  ;  where   as   one  act   as  client